nwelchr/architecture-planning/readme.md

 # Deliverable 1: File upload

+1.)
+Get file from computer and put it into the server

+First way
+2.)
+Create a read stream
+3.)
+Pipe the file into the bucket

+Second way
+2.)
+Convert the file to base64
+3.)
+Store in S3

+What comes back as payload from S3 upload: folder_name, file_name, file_type, file_size, last_updated, etc.

 **Problem**: when a user makes requests it has to upload the file to S3, return info about the uploaded object, then persist that information to the database under that project.
 This potentially slows things down because every upload request requires multiple transactions.

-What comes back as payload from S3 upload: folder_name, file_name, file_type, file_size, last_updated, etc.

 Possible solution: store it all in one DB

-- Store the bites of a dile directly in a column / record on a table / collection
+- Store the bytes of a file directly in a column
 - Add whatever metadata you want to the table / collection

 **How do I ensure that the GC is the only one with write access to a project?**

 `project.creatorId === currentUser.id`

 **How do we make sure there are no collisions in filenames?**